jimmo/ncss-embedded/chapters/13-lab-exercises.md

 ### bit:bot neopixels

 1. Make your bit:bot indicate its left and right side like a boat or aeroplane.
-Turn on the front LED on the left to red, and the front LED on the right to green.
+Turn on the front LED on the left to red, and the front neopixel on the right to green.
-2. TODO: flashing sequence (white, red, red)?
-3. TODO: Animation (forwards/backwards)
-4. TODO: Rainbow
+2. Update your line following program to add "indicators" to the bit:bot.
+Flash the left or right sides orange when turining left or right.
- * Hint: Ask your tutors about how to convert a "hue" into an RGB colour.
+3. Make a rainbow pattern with the neopixels.
+Ask your tutors about HSV colour and how to convert to RGB.
-5. TODO: Gamma correction.
-6. TODO: Indicate line following state.

 ### Ultrasonic distance sensor

 1. Try out the example above.
 How accurate and precise are the measurements?
 2. Experiment with some ways to improve the reliability of the sensor:
-  * Calibrate the sensor with a ruler and update the tof->cm factor.
+2.1.
+Calibrate the sensor with a ruler and update the speed of sound conversion factor and possibly add an offset.
-  * Try creating a moving average of the sensor readings to reduce noise.
+2.2.
+Try creating a moving average of the sensor readings to reduce noise.

 ## Lab 6 -- Monday afternoon